Emeralda Marsh PSGHA

 - For purposes other than hunting, dogs are allowed but must be kept under physical restraint at all times.

-- Waterfowl – Consult Migratory Game Bird Regulations (including possession limits) for detailed information on September duck season and duck, light goose and coot season.
+- Waterfowl – Consult MyFWC.com/hunting/Waterfowl or the Florida Hunting Regulations handbook for detailed information on September duck season and duck, light goose and coot season.

 Permit, Stamp and License Requirements – Hunting license, management area permit, migratory bird permit, state waterfowl permit (unless hunting snipe only) and federal duck stamp (if hunting waterfowl).